loelschlaeger/fHMM/README.md

 download_data(symbol = "^GDAXI", file = path, verbose = FALSE)
 ```

-We first need to define the model by setting `controls`:
+We first need to define the model by setting some `controls`:

 ``` r
 controls <- list(